WICG/local-peer-to-peer/EXPLAINER.md

 ## Use-Cases

-In a same LAN subnet environment, use cases such as message synchronization, file transfer, multiple users file sharing, device screen projection, multi-screen collaboration and connection with smart home devices can benefit from web apps through the support of Local Peer-to-Peer API.
+In a same LAN subnet, use cases such as message synchronization, file transfer, multiple users file sharing and connection with smart home devices can benefit from web apps through the support of Local Peer-to-Peer API.
+The devices covers Wi-Fi direct, Wi-Fi via access point, or other wireless / wired devices in the same LAN subnet.

 ### Single User Multiple Devices